 A: No, currently, this site is read only and does not have interactive pages, except for e-mail.
 Also, we cannot process credit cards or debit cards.

 Q: Regarding confidentiality, is any of my personal information shared or distributed?

 A: The SSAA respects member confidentiality.
 No personal member information is shared outside of other current members.
-The Member Directory is paper copy and sent to SSAA members.
+The Membership Directory is paper copy and sent to SSAA members.
 Members can request to not have their information listed in the Directory.
 The Newsletter is paper copy or sent as a pdf file to members who have agreed to receive an electronic copy.
-The SSAA Web site has a password-protected members-only section and the Directory and pdf files of all issues of the Newsletter can be accessed there.
+The SSAA Web site has a password-protected members-only section and the Directory pdf file and pdf files of all issues of the Newsletter can be accessed there.